Year 6

 Religious Education

-During our RE sessions, we’ll be thinking about Why do Hindus want to be good?
+During our RE sessions, we’ll be thinking about ‘What do Christians believe Jesus did to ‘save’ people?’

 PE